 Regional Agricultural IPM Grants

-Assistance under this competition is available to the 50 States, District of Columbia, U.S. Virgin Islands, Commonwealth of Puerto Rico, any territory or possession of the United States, any agency or instrumentality of a State including State universities, and all federally recognized Indian tribal governments to implement IPM in agricultural settings in the United States.
-Applications must be submitted on or before July 1, 2013.
+In 2013, eligible applicants included the 50 States, District of Columbia, U.S. Virgin Islands, Commonwealth of Puerto Rico, any territory or possession of the United States, any agency or instrumentality of a State including State universities, and all federally recognized Indian tribal governments to implement IPM in agricultural settings in the United States.

-The goal of these grants is to increase the adoption of IPM in order to reduce the risks associated with the use of pesticides in agriculture.
-These grants were developed to help formalize and expand public-private stewardship and collaborative pesticide risk reduction efforts in agriculture.
+The Regional Agricultural Integrated Pest Management grants support projects that further, through research, development, monitoring, public education, training, demonstrations, or studies, the adoption of IPM approaches to reduce pesticide risk in production agriculture settings in the U.S. These grants were developed to help formalize and expand public-private stewardship and collaborative pesticide risk reduction efforts in agriculture.

 - Region 1 - Assessing the Needs and Promoting the Adoption of IPM for Dodder Control in Cranberry Production, University of Massachusetts - $48,899